sid2602/calisthenic_dictonary/README.md

 - Login with Google and Facebook
 - Create new routines, add to them exercises
 - Create training, add to them exercises or routines
-- Add series to training
+- Add series in training

 ## Screenshots